Circaevum/circaevum-dao-phase-1/README.md

 **Taiji Point**:
 - The Taiji Point is the center of the Yin Yang, and represents the CEO.
 The Taiji Point is the only token that is immune to decay mechanics.

-### Other Components

-**Orbit**:
-Not quite sure how orbit works entirely, but generally serves as a buffer for the company to grow into.
-It's where new team members can express interest, complete assignments, gain access to the company, and generally grow into the company.

-**Dark Matter**:
-This is for the investors.
-They can wield great power, which we don't fully understand.
-Not even sure where they show up on the circles.
-Maybe they are the reason for the nature of the hexagon.
-Either way, investors can purchase voting rights and equity, but waive profit-sharing (to realize their long-term interest in the company).

 ### Token Characteristics
 ---